 The effects of gaming addiction can be far-reaching.
 Prolonged gaming can lead to sleep deprivation, poor eating habits, and a decline in physical health.
 Social skills may deteriorate due to isolation from family and friends, while personal relationships can suffer due to the individual’s prioritization of gaming over real-life interactions.
 Financial difficulties can also arise when individuals spend large amounts of money on in-game purchases or gaming equipment.
 If not addressed promptly, gaming addiction can result in long-term consequences that affect an individual’s overall quality of life.

-Gaming addiction, officially recognized as gaming disorder by the World Health Organization (WHO) in the International Classification of Diseases, 11th Revision (ICD-11), is a behavioral condition marked by persistent and compulsive gaming behavior that leads to significant disruption in an individual’s daily life.
+Gaming addiction, officially recognized as gaming disorder by the World Health Organization (WHO), is a form of behavioral addiction marked by persistent and compulsive gaming behavior that disrupts daily functioning.
 This condition applies to both online and offline games and is diagnosed when gaming behavior interferes with personal, social, educational, or occupational responsibilities over an extended period.

 The disorder is defined by three core symptoms: